Emmaus-Nicopolis

 On the reverse side of this coin there is an eagle within a wreath with spread wings below the legend: NEI / KOΠO / ΛIC (Nicopolis).

-On the reverse side of this coin appears the city goddess (Nike) in a four-columned temple with an arched lintel, placing right foot on an uncertain object and holding a small bust (?) and a sceptre.
+On the reverse side of this coin appears the goddess Tyche in a four-columned temple with an arched gable, placing right foot on an uncertain object and holding a small bust (?) and a sceptre.

 Roman milestones at the road from Jerusalem to Emmaus, the inscription mentions the Emperor Maximinus who ruled in 235-238 AD (found near Sha'ar Ha-guy junction)